albertomontesanto/albertomontesanto.github.io/content/visualizations/Citations/_index.md

 title: "Calculate and visualize your citations over time"
 linktitle: Overview
 image:
-  caption: "H-index"
+  caption: "Citations"
   focal_point: "Center"
-  alt_text: This is my H-index.
+  alt_text: These are my total citations.
 ---

 ## Basic information

-The h-index is an author-level metric that measures both the productivity and citation impact of the publications, initially used for an individual scientist or scholar.
+Citation data are widely used in the context of research evaluation and performance assessments.